Dhghomon/easy_rust/README.md

 ## Deref and DerefMut

 `Deref` is the trait that lets you use `*` to dereference something.
+We saw the word `Deref` before when using a tuple struct to make a new type, and now it's time to learn it.

 We know that a reference is not the same as a value:

 ```rust
 // ⚠️